Diplotaxis muralis: Taxonomy

 Several cytological and morphological studies have suggested that D. muralis originated from natural hybridization between D. tenuifolia and D. viminea.

 Distribution and habitat

 It is native to temperate regions of North Africa, Europe and parts of western Asia.

 Range

-It is found in North Africa, within Algeria, Libya, Ethiopia, Morocco and Tunisia.
+It is found in North Africa, within Algeria, Libya, Morocco and Tunisia, in addition to Ethiopia in East Africa.
 Within Asia it is found in the Caucasus, Georgia (country) and Turkey.
 In middle Europe, it is in Austria, Belgium, Czech Republic, Germany, Hungary, the Netherlands, Poland, Slovakia and Switzerland.
 In southeastern Europe, within Albania, Bosnia and Herzegovina, Bulgaria, Croatia, Greece, Italy, Malta, Montenegro, North Macedonia, Romania, Serbia, Slovenia and Ukraine.
 Also in southwestern Europe, it is found in France, Portugal and Spain.

 It has naturalised in the UK since 1778, when it was found in a field of oats raised from imported seeds from a ship wrecked on the Kent coast.

 Habitat

 It grows in waste and disturbed ground, such as beside railways, roads and on tips.